 Generally, the mandatory monthly tax deductions set by your employer would have already covered your income tax payments for the year, and filing your taxes often entails getting an income tax refund from the government.

-But, for those who have a secondary income or run their own businesses, that isn’t always the case.
+For those who have a secondary income or run their own businesses, that isn’t always the case.
 If you have filed your income tax and there is a deficit to be paid, the Inland Revenue Board of Malaysia (IRB) offers a wide range of methods to pay for your taxes – enabling you to pay your income tax on time.

 These methods include: